These memorable hot springs near Bend offer a relaxing and sometimes adventurous soaking experience.

 For a more immersive experience, sign up for one of the workshops or special events like quiet weekends and women-only weekends.
 You can also get a massage.

 Unfortunately, a wildfire in 2020 destroyed almost everything on the land.
-Since then, they have started to rebuild, but the rebuilding process is ongoing.
+Since then, they are rebuilding, but the process is ongoing.
 Support them by visiting!

 Local Tip: Check out one of the fun hikes on the west side of Mt.
 Jefferson such as the Pamela Lake Trail.